• Skip to primary navigation

 Instructions

-2. In a medium-sized mixing bowl, whisk together cassava flour, tapioca flour, coconut flour, baking powder and salt.
+2. In a medium-sized mixing bowl, whisk together cassava flour, coconut flour, baking powder, baking soda and salt.

-3. Add in eggs, avocado oil, honey, water and vanilla.
-Mix with a spatula until smooth.
+3. Add in yogurt, eggs, honey, lemon juice and zest and vanilla extract.
+Whisk until smooth.

-5. Scoop batter into a lined muffin pan, filling each slot nearly to the top, making 9 muffins.
+5. Scoop batter into a the lined muffin pan, filling each slot nearly to the top, making 11 muffins.

-7. Remove muffins from the oven and cool a few minutes in the pan, then transfer to a wire cooling rack and cool to room temperature.
+7. Remove muffins from the oven and cool a couple minutes in the pan, then transfer to a wire cooling rack.

 Notes